thenura442/Canteen-Management-System-Mobile/README.md

-# Canteen Management System Frontend
+# Canteen Management System Mobile

 The University Canteen Management System is a comprehensive solution designed to streamline and modernize the operations of university canteens.
 This project aims to provide an efficient, accessible, and user-friendly platform for both customers and staff members involved in the university's canteen ecosystem.